Dreigroschenoper

 On this day the printing firm delivered 497 copies of the vocal score.
 Curiously not all look the same, but two nearly identical variants from this date exist: One with the original bass line on page 54 (see above) and one with a "corrected" bass line:

-back cover: on the verso of the back cover one can still find publisher's advertising, but now with a few additional releases.
-All the mentioned releases from the A edition can still be found and in addition also the following ones: "GESANG UND KLAVIER [with UE 8900, 8862, 8847, 9594, 9595, 9596 and 9652] / JAZZORCHESTER [with V.C.J.
+back cover: on the verso of the back cover one can find now publisher's advertising (like in A1), but now with a few additional releases.
+All the mentioned releases from the A1 edition can still be found and in addition also the following ones: "GESANG UND KLAVIER [with UE 8900, 8862, 8847, 9594, 9595, 9596 and 9652] / JAZZORCHESTER [with V.C.J.
 Nr.
 102 and 103]".
 And at the left bottom, outside the border the printing date is "I. 1929."

 This is the variant with the original bass line on page 54.
 I have no information how many of the 497 copies printed in this run have the original bass line.